basvanwesting/genetic-algorithm/README.md

 ## TODO
 * Setup prelude
-* Remove builder duplication in Genotype implementations and add TryFrom
 * Maybe seed best_chromosome back into population after degenerate?
 * Add optional offset and scale to ContinuousGenotype?
 * Add optional offset to IndexGenotype and UniqueIndexGenotype?